Eldrazi Unbound – Deck List, Card Predictions, And Possible Reprints

 Cost Reduction And Ramp

 There are a ton of high-mana, high-power Eldrazi that you could look to power out.
-Before we get to those though, let’s look at some of the ways the precon might cheapen its spells.
-Eldrazi or other cards that can provide mana or make other creatures cost less would obviously make a lot of sense.
+However, before we get to those, let’s look at ways the precon might cheapen its spells.
+Eldrazi or other cards that can provide mana or make other creatures cost less would make a lot of sense.
 Here are a few examples of things I expect to see:

 Colorless Big Mana decks will also take advantage of the fact that all their spells can be cast with mana from things like Sol Ring, Thran Dynamo, and Hedron Archive.
 Mana rocks are going to be your friend in this deck.
 Aside from the few I just mentioned, almost any rock that produces colorless mana and has an upside would be good here.

 On top of that, there are plenty of lands that put Eldrazi way ahead of curve as well.
-I expect that the precon will be quite powerful and I hope to see these four lands in the deck to power out creatures.
+I expect the precon will be quite powerful, and I hope to see these four lands in the deck to power out creatures.

 urzas power plant